 - Composite piles – Composite piles are those which use piles of one material driven over the pile of another material.

 - Concrete and timber

-It is caused by the settlement of loose soil surrounding the soil that adds the downward force on pile.
-Negative skin friction is an unwanted phenomena as it decreases the bearing capacity of pile.
+It is caused by the settlement of loose soil surrounding the soil that adds a downward force to the pile.
+Negative skin friction is an unwanted phenomenon as it decreases the bearing capacity of the pile.